multilogin-marketing/multilogin-marketing/README.md

 - 🕐 **A bit of time to get familiar** — if you have never used cloud phones before, give yourself a short adjustment period.
 The interface is beginner-friendly and does not require technical skills, but like any new tool, there is a short ramp-up.
 - 🗂️ **Some setup time for large workflows** — if you plan to manage hundreds of accounts, a bit of upfront organization pays off.
 The 24/7 support team in 5 languages is there to help you at any stage.

 Ready to try it?
-Multilogin offers a 3-day trial for $2 — includes 5 profiles, 200 MB of residential proxy traffic, and 60 mobile minutes.
-No commitment, no surprises.
+Multilogin offers a Free plan with no time limit.
+Get up to 5 profiles, 200 MB of proxy traffic, and 30 mobile minutes to start.
+No commitment, no credit card.

 👉 [Start your trial at multilogin.com](https://multilogin.com/pricing/)